kcvijay/recipie-react/README.md

 ## This website is a classroom project for Fullstack Web Developer Program at Business College Helsinki, 2022.

-The purpose of this website is but not limited to learn basics of React including hooks, event handlers, conditional rendering, list and keys, React-router and GET and POST from/to local JSON Server.
+The purpose of this website is but not limited to learn basics of React including hooks, event handlers, conditional rendering, list and keys, React-router and GET, POST, DELETE and UPDATE from/to local JSON Server.

 User can input their country-specific food recipies and browse other recipies too.
-User also can delete the post after 'providing the unique password generated at the moment of that specific recipe creation'.
+User also can delete and update the post after 'providing the unique password generated at the moment of that specific recipe creation'.

 ### Tech Stack